jakub-kudela/battleships/README.md

 # Battleships

 A game written in **C# Windows Forms** in 2010.
 It is a variation of a popular desk game called Battleships.
-The game allows both a single-player mode (against a pretty clever AI) and a hot-seating multi-player mode.
+The game allows both a single-player mode (against a pretty tough AI) and a hot-seating multi-player mode.

 [![Battleships](http://img.youtube.com/vi/ZM8o0cvQ4hM/0.jpg)](http://www.youtube.com/watch?v=ZM8o0cvQ4hM "Battleships")